37. Are you honest and truthful in all you say and do?

-It seems there are two main sources: state actors seeking to manipulate public opinion in their own and other countries.
-And self-interested individuals seeking to amplify their traffic and revenues, typically for online advertising, for quack cures, or specific causes and campaigns.
+It seems there are two main sources: state actors seeking to manipulate public opinion in their own and other countries; and self-interested individuals seeking to amplify their traffic and revenues, typically for online advertising, for products such as quack cures, or for specific causes and campaigns.

 It helps to understand this; by understanding the source and motive we are better equipped to spot and block it.

-We become the problem when we amplify misinformation or disinformation by sharing it in case others are interested.
-So if we see something controversial, scandalous or sensational – whether about Obama, Dr Antony Fauci, a scandalous celebrity, coronavirus, 5G networks – we should take the responsibility of fact checking it and verifying the credentials and motives of the source before sharing it with anyone who might be taken in.
+We become the problem when we amplify misinformation or disinformation by sharing it to influence others or in case others are interested.
+So if we see something controversial, scandalous or sensational – whether about Obama, Dr Antony Fauci, some scandalous celebrity, coronavirus conspiracies, 5G networks – we should take the responsibility of fact-checking it and verifying the credentials and motives of the source before sharing it with anyone who might be taken in.

-This is time-consuming to do well oneself, but there are excellent fact-checking services such as Snopes in the US or FullFact in the UK.
+This is time-consuming to do well oneself from primary sources, but happily there are excellent fact-checking services such as Snopes in the US or FullFact in the UK.
+That level of fact checking is relatively easy and fun to do.
 The Wikipedia maintains a longer list of fact checking services here.

 For all its faults the Wikipedia itself operates pretty effectively as a fact-checking service at scale, with legions of editors scanning vast swathes of topics and pouncing on and correcting huge amounts of wrong information.

-The warning signs for fake online news include sensational claims, unverified sources, and references to individuals who stand to gain from more attention.
-The remedies are: ignore, block, fact check, do not share, unsubscribe, unfollow.
+The warning signs for fake online news include sensational claims, unverified sources, and references to individuals who stand to gain personally – financially or otherwise – from more attention.
+The remedies include: ignore, block, fact check, do not share, unsubscribe, unfollow.